Constraining the four-light quark operators in the SMEFT with multijet and VBF processes at linear level

 \subparagraph{Introduction} With the current measurements agreeing with the Standard Model (SM), one possibility is that new resonances, if any, might exist at high energies that cannot be reached by current and future accelerators.
 The Standard Model Effective Field Theory (SMEFT) is a formalism to parametrise eventual deviations from the SM predictions, induced by the interactions among known states and the new heavy ones, at the energies of current experiments.
 Complete sets of higher-dimensional effective operators $O_i$, multiplied by their Wilson coefficients $C_i$, are added to the SM Lagrangian,

 with $\Lambda$ a cutoff scale.
+This Lagrangian can describe any new physics (NP) which is heavy enough compared to the considered experiment.
+This criterion assesses the validity of the effective approach, since the truncation at the order $\mathcal{O}(1/\Lambda^2)$ provides a good approximation only if the higher-order terms can be neglected.
+It is however hard to check this in practice, as there is no direct access to the value of $\Lambda$ independently of $C_i$.
 The same expansion is observed at differential level for a generic measurable variable $X$,

 where the second term, of order $\mathcal{O}(1/\Lambda^2)$ in the expansion, is an interference between the SM and the dimension-6 operators.
 The last term contains the cross section from the diagrams with the insertion of a dimension-6 operator squared, plus the interference of the SM with dimension-8 operators.
-Due to the large number of the latter \cite{dim8_basis}, the dimension-6 squared is usually considered as an approximation for the missing terms in the truncated expansion.
+Due to the large number of the latter \cite{dim8_basis,dim8_basis_1}, the dimension-6 squared is usually considered as an approximation for the missing terms in the truncated series.
+It can be used as a practical error estimate for the Effective-Field-Theory (EFT) expansion and, with a bit of care\footnote{When the interference is suppressed, this term can be larger than the interference even if the EFT expansion is still valid}, as a test of the EFT validity since it should be smaller than the interference, due to the higher suppression by the cutoff scale.
+The validity of the EFT is an important subject that triggered a lot of discussion \cite{Heinrich_2022,brivio2022,Allwicher_2025}.

+Among the operators that have been included in the Warsaw basis for dimension 6 \cite{Grzadkowski:2010es,Buchmuller:1985jz}, the four-light quark ones (4LQ) introduce four-fermion contact interactions that are not present in the SM, featuring the $u,d,c,s,b$ quarks and their antiquarks.
+At Leading Order (LO), these operators do not contribute to the main top and Higgs processes and thus they have been investigated less and almost never included in global fits with top, electroweak (EW) and flavour data, as NP is often expected to couple preferentially to the heaviest SM states \cite{globalfits_1, globalfits_2, globalfits_3, globalfits_4, globalfits_5, globalfits_6,isidori,Wang:2024zns}.
+While this assumption is a model-builder bias, the top and Higgs interactions have been among the least constrained since they have been discovered more recently, which has further contributed to the exploration of their properties.

+However, the 4LQ operators can induce corrections to virtually any process at Next-to-Leading Order (NLO), if two of the fermionic lines in the diagrams they produce are closed into a loop.
+In particular, they have been probed through the running amongst the operators in top, EW and flavour data, that offer complementary constraints to those targeted in this paper.
+Like any four-fermion operators, the 4LQ ones can be generated easily at tree-level through the exchange of a heavy resonance (see {\it e.g.} \cite{deBlas:2017xtg}).
+Therefore, they may have a similar effect, even at one-loop, to operators that contribute at tree-level but are generated by the UV model at the loop level ({\it e.g.} the operators with three strength tensors).